mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/create-base-os-image/index.md

 Creating a base OS image from DVD ISO files is a one-time process.
 Building a base OS image creates a base vSphere template.
 You use this base image template in DKP to create CAPI Kubernetes images for your cluster as an OVA template.

-Refer to the [vCenter vSphere client documentation][vsphere-doc-base-image] for details. %%% need to find the correct link destination
+Refer to the vCenter and vSphere Client documentation for details.

 The next step is to [create a vSphere VM template][create-vsphere-template] that contains the CAPI and Kubernetes objects.]